Abdulaziz4/Abdulaziz4/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning React js and Node js, and Machine Learning.
+- 🌱 I’m currently learning React js, Node js, and Machine Learning.
 - 👯 I’m looking to collaborate on Fultter projects
 - 🤔 I’m looking for help with, Meanwhile Nothing 🚀
 - 💬 Ask me about Flutter and I will answer eagerly! 😎